-This means that 911 calls will go directly to CSU dispatch.
-The CSU phone system is set up to call dispatch when 911 or 8911 is dialed from any campus phone.
-In addition to that, all display phones are programmed with a ‘police’ button.
-Simply press this button with the receiver in the on-hook or off-hook position to reach CSU dispatch.
+911 calls go to CSU Police dispatch.
+The CSU phone system is set up to call dispatch when 911 is dialed from any campus phone.
+In addition to that, all display phones are programmed with a red "911".

-Campus telephones are programmed with a unique identifier which helps CSU dispatch find a caller quickly.
+Campus telephones are programmed with unique identifiers which helps CSU dispatch find a caller quickly.
 For example RT-10-1010.
 The first part is the building, RT being Rhodes Tower in this example.
-The middle position is the floor number, 10th floor in the example, and the last position being the room.
-Room 1010 in this case.
+The middle position is the floor number, 10th floor in the example, and the last position being the room, Room 1010 in this case.